-Implementing a strategic vision for Gabon
+Implementing a Strategic Vision for Gabon

 Gabon’s national infrastructure master plan (NIMP) involved establishing the country’s first public-works agency l’Agence Nationale des Grands Travaux d’Infrastructures (ANGTI) to deliver a pipeline of priority infrastructure projects, while raising construction standards of safety, quality, and project implementation to serve the nation's approximately 2.1 million people.
 Key to the long-term success of this plan was enhancing the Gabonese skill base to manage the projects locally for the long term.
 Over the ten-year period the proportion of ANGTI staff working across health, education, transport and energy projects rose from just over 55% to more than 90%.

-‘We are proud to have supported the implementation of Gabon’s vision for economic growth.
-A key focus was upskilling local workers to manage major infrastructure projects during our 10-year partnership and beyond, when the country needs it and in a sustainable way that protects resources and biodiversity.’ - Bogdan Sgarcitu, Bechtel’s project director in Gabon (2016 – 2020)
+A key focus was upskilling local workers to manage major infrastructure projects during our 10-year partnership and beyond, when the country needs it and in a sustainable way that protects resources and biodiversity.

 There have been many success stories throughout the ten-year partnership, particularly in social infrastructure.
 Since 2010, hundreds of thousands more people in Gabon now have access to better healthcare, schools and education facilities, affordable energy and digital connectivity.
 In 2018, the use of internet in businesses, in schools and in the home had increased since 2010 from 13 to 62%.